Breckenridge Bike Guide: Aspen Alley

 Distance: 1.3 miles one way

 The trail also provides stunning views of Breckenridge Ski Resort from start to finish.
 In 2015, the Breckenridge trail crew finished a series of trail improvements, including mellow berms on the numerous switchbacks and natural-rock pavers on flood-prone sections.
-And, the upgrades were a godsend: The trail sees a ton of traffic from late May until the start of winter.
-Be wary of loose dirt in the lower switchbacks late in the season, and, of course bring your camera.
+And the upgrades were a godsend: The trail sees a ton of traffic from late May until the start of winter.

 Start a dialogue, stay on topic and be civil.